How to play Rummy 500

 - In the event that more than one player reaches the predetermined target scores, the player with the highest number of points is declared the winner.

-- During the rummy games players must form sequences with the cards in their hands.
-There are two types of sequences - a set which is a sequence of cards of the same number but different suits.
+- During the game players must form sequences with the cards in their hands.
+There are two types of sequences – a set which is a sequence of cards of the same number but different suits.
 A run which is a sequence of consecutive cards from the same suit.